DeathNex/bark_GUI/README.md

 +	User input validation.
 +	Variable table supression/deletion of empty rows fixed.
 +	Saving viewer separator's position and fixed to tree viewer.
-+	Changed Optional group items are shown without bold and mandatory group items with bold.
++	Changed Optional group items are shown without bold and required group items with bold.
++	Changed element viewer to always show required items, even if they don't have a value. (except empty group items)

 v0.16
 -----